joelouthan/theologic.us/content/posts/here-is-love/2018-07-16-here-is-love-romans-832-god-has-given-us-everything.md

 And what's even more incredible than that?
 Jesus Christ wanted to give his life up for mine.

-I have been crucified with Christ.
+>Galatians 2:20 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.

 And Christ went to the cross and hung himself there with great joy for my sake so that I would be set free in Him.